Amber2703/morty_project/README.md

 Technologies Used

 This project was developed using the following technologies:
-ReactJS
+ReactJS,
-React Router
+React Router,
-Axios
+Axios,
-HTML/CSS
+HTML/CSS,
 Netlify (for deployment)

 Getting Started